 You can always invite guest users from outside of your organization to join your Microsoft Teams in such a case.
 As guest users, these external associates can access your resources, chat with other members, and share files.

-In this first article, we will concentrate on how to activate guest access and change the settings in the Teams Admin Center.
-In our second blog article, we will then explain in detail how to add guest users to a Team.
+In this first article, we will concentrate on how to activate guest access and change settings in the Teams Admin Center.
+In our second blog article, we will then go into more detail about guest access in Microsoft Teams and explain how to add guest users to a Team.

 So let’s dive right in on providing guest access in Microsoft Teams!

 The first thing to keep in mind is that guest access in Microsoft Teams is is different from external access.
 While external access grants access to entire external domains, access to Teams is excluded.
 Guest access, however, allows you to invite external users to be members of the Team.
 When a Team owner grants them guest access, they get full access to files, chat, and resources.